Headquarters: Svetog Nauma 7, 11000

 For the time being anything is possible.
 If the three leftist, liberal, and agrarian “anti-PiS” blocs consolidated, gained credibility, and crossed thresholds, they could perhaps be capable of taking power back.
 In a situation ideal for Euro-enthusiasts, an opposition government of this sort would work to clean up PiS’s anti-democratic reforms and get Poland back on the “pro-European” track, promoting values of liberal democracy.

 A more realistic result for the time being, however, is PiS maintaining governance as well as a parliamentary majority.
 Repeated electoral legitimacy of the current process of Orbanisation would lead to further irreversible reforms to subordinate private media and the judiciary.
 If something more shocking were to occur (such as attaining constitutional majority alone or in coalition with far right), an increasingly anti-democratic government would in practice threaten the fundaments of Polish democracy, turning it into a more serious version of Hungarian institutional façade

-*The author was an intern in the European Policy Centre – CEP.
+*The author is Jakub Stepaniuk, an intern in the European Policy Centre – CEP.